-Said Jesus, "Love one another as I have loved you."
+Said Jesus, "Love one another, as I have loved you."
 How much?
 Why, his love cannot be told.
-He left the glory that he had with the Father before the world was.
-"He was wounded for our transgressions, he was bruised for our iniquities, the chastisement of our peace was upon him, and with his stripes we are healed."
+He left the glory that He had with the Father before the world was.
+"He was wounded for our transgressions, He was bruised for our iniquities, the chastisement of our peace was upon Him, and with His stripes we are healed."
 He bore every indignity and scorn patiently.
-Behold his agony in the garden when he prayed that the cup might pass from him!
+Behold His agony in the garden when He prayed that the cup might pass from Him!
 His hands and feet wounded!
 All this for guilty, lost man.
 And Jesus says, "Love one another, as I have loved you."
 How much?
 Well enough to give your life for a brother.
-But has it come to this? that self must be gratified? the word of God neglected?
+But has it come to this? that self must be gratified? and the word of God neglected?
 The world is their god.
 They serve it, they love it, and the love of God has departed.
-If ye love the world the love of the Father is not in you.
+If ye love the world, the love of the Father is not in you.

 The word of God has been neglected.
 In that are the warnings to God's people, and their dangers are pointed out.
 But it has been cares and perplexities.
-They have hardly allowed the nselves time to pray.
+They have hardly allowed themselves time to pray.
 There has been a mere empty form without the power.
-Jesus prayed, and O how earnest were his prayers.
-And yet he was the beloved Son of God!
+Jesus prayed, and o, how earnest were His prayers.
+And yet He was the beloved Son of God!

-If Jesus manifested so much earnestness, so much energy, and agonizing, how much more need for those whom he has called to be heirs of salvation, dependant upon God for all their strength, to have their whole souls stirred to wrestle with God, and say, "I will not let thee go except then bless me," But I saw hearts had been overcharged with the cares of this life, and God, and his word have been neglected.
+If Jesus manifested so much earnestness, so

+much energy, and agonizing, how much more need for those whom He has called to be heirs of salvation, de- #14 pendent upon God for all their strength, to have their whole souls stirred to wrestle with God and [#3.p14]say, "I will not let Thee go except Thou bless me."
+But I saw hearts have been overcharged with the cares of this life, and God and His word have been neglected.

-I saw that it was easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom.
+I saw that it was easier for a camel to go through the eve of a needle, than for a rich man to enter the kingdom.
 "Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: but lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal.
 For where your treasure is, there will your heart be also."

 I saw that when the truth is presented, it should be in the power and Spirit.
 Bring them to the point to decide.
 Show them the importance of the truth-it is life or death.
-With becoming zeal pull souls out of the fire.
+With becoming zeal, pull souls out of the fire.
 But O, the blighting influence that has been cast!
-Men waiting for their Lord, and pet possessing large and attractive lands.
+Men waiting for their Lord, and yet possessing large and attractive lands.
 The farms have preached louder, yes, much louder, than words can, that this world is their home.
 The evil day is put off.
-Peace and safety reigns.
+Peace and safety reign.
 O the withering, blighting influence!
 God hates such worldly-mindedness.
 "Cut loose, cut loose," were the words of the angel.